RichCanvas3/eais/README.md

 * **ERC-8004 Identity Registry**
 Agents are registered in a decentralized **Identity Registry**, each receiving an immutable `agentId`, `agentDomain`, and on-chain `agentAddress`.
 This makes agents universally discoverable and verifiable across the agent economy.

+* **Web3Auth Embedded Wallet, Bundler, and Paymaster.
+Simplified UI with zero gas or auth popups** User never see's a traditional ethereum wallet UI engagagement for creating EOA, creating Account Abstraction, creating an ENS entry/Wrapped NFT/reverse looking, and Delegations.
+All gas fees are covered by paymaster.

 * **Multi-Agent Management via Account Abstraction (ERC-4337)**
 EAIS leverages **Account Abstraction (AA)** to let a single embedded wallet manage multiple agents.
 Each registered agent is automatically assigned its own **dedicated AA smart account**, giving it isolated signing authority and preventing exposure of the primary EOA.